United States • Born on July 29th

 Peter joined Watsi on January 9th, 2017.
-Three years ago, Peter joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Peter's most recent donation traveled 8,600 miles to support Ar, a hardworking day-laborer from Thailand, to fund surgery to repair his broken arm.
+Five years ago, Peter joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Peter's most recent donation traveled 8,800 miles to support Vibol, a 12-year-old boy from Cambodia, to fund a mastoidectomy.